dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 Well done us!
-In [the last part](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/) of this tutorial series we will give our player lives, the ability to re-spawn and implement a help screen.
+In [the last part](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/) of this tutorial series we will give our player lives, the ability to re-spawn and implement the squishing of beasts.

 <br><br><br>
 ![Illustration of a terminal window styled like the Rust borrow checker, displaying the message: "TRANSFER OWNERSHIP, SHARE THIS POST" on a pink background](assets/share.png)